DiseaseTranscriptomicsLab/markeR/README.md

 ## Main Functions and Future Modules

-The current release of **`markeR`** includes two primary functions for **score-based analysis**:
+The current release of **`markeR`** includes four primary functions for **score-based analysis**:

 -   **`CalculateScores`:** Calculates gene signature scores for each sample using either the ssGSEA, log2 median-centered or ranking method.
--   **`PlotScores`:** Calculates and displays the calculated scores across conditions using violin plots, density plots or heatmaps, depending on the chosen parameters.
+-   **`PlotScores`:** Calculates and displays the calculated scores across conditions using violin plots, density plots, heatmaps or volcano-like plots, depending on the chosen parameters.
+-   **`ROC_Scores`:** Generates ROC curves for different scoring methods across contrasts, allowing users to visualize performance differences.
+-   **`AUC_Scores`:** Generates heatmaps for each gene signature, with methods as columns and contrasts as rows, summarizing AUC values in a heatmap format.

 Additionally, it includes a function for FDR calculation based on random sets of genes for each signature: